Texas Defensive Driving: Q & A

 Our inbox is flooded with all sorts of questions and comments from site visitors interested in learning about defensive driving in Texas.
 While some of the emails we receive are from readers thanking us for the information and entertainment value that our articles offer, many of our emails come from Texas drivers who were just issued traffic ticket and are headed for a Texas defensive driving class.
 Whether they're confused about why they got their ticket or whether they have questions about the online defensive driving option in Texas, we're here to sort it all out.

-Today, we're going to answer several reoccurring questions we receive regarding defensive driving in Texas.
+Today, we're going to answer several recurring questions we receive regarding defensive driving in Texas.

-A -- Some people learn better in a classroom environment.
-But most of us learn better in a one-on-one setting where we aren't distracted by other people.
+Some people learn well in a classroom environment.
+But many of us learn better in a one-on-one setting where we aren't distracted by other people.
 Unfortunately, a classroom environment doesn't offer a one-on-one option for students taking a defensive driving class in Texas.
 Instead, you'll find yourself in a classroom with countless other drivers who have committed similar offences.

 If you want to absorb the information being taught and actually learn something, an online solution like the course offered at TrafficSchoolOnline.com is your best bet.